amrwc/gg-bot/docs/architecture.md

 ### Javacord

-[Javacord][javacord] is a Java library for interacting with Discord servers, and therefore developing bots.
+[Javacord][javacord] is a Java library for interacting with Discord servers.
 It receives events from Discord websocket, and passes them in a formalised format to listeners of corresponding type.

 The event objects contain information that can be used for responding to the events on a Discord server.
-For instance, `MessageCreatedEvent` contains a `TextChannel` object, which can be directly used to send a message to the channel.
+For instance, `MessageCreatedEvent` contains a `TextChannel` object, which in turn exposes the `sendMessage()` method to send a message to that channel.

 ### Listeners

 Handlers for events coming from Javacord.
-Each listener class directly, or indirectly, implements some `Listener` interface, and is therefore picked up by Javacord which passes down events for processing.
-They parse/translate information from text messages into POJOs, which are then passed down to Services for further processing.
+Each listener class implements some `Listener` interface directly, or indirectly, and is therefore picked up by Javacord which passes events down for processing.
+They parse/translate the information from text messages into POJOs (like parsing command-line arguments), which are then passed down to Services for further processing.

 ### Services

-They implement logic behind games and transactions, and pass the results to the database via Repositories.
+They implement the logic behind games and transactions, and persist the results in the database via Repositories.

 ### Repositories